The Four Ceremonial Occasions: Today

 The changes to daily life brought about by industrialization and urbanization led to societal acceptance of many changes to the rituals, including shorter funeral and mourning rites, and a reduction in the number of services.
 The wedding ceremony became an event and, accordingly, planned weddings grew in importance.
 Funeral directors emerged as a new profession, with funeral halls and funeral companies fulfilling the customary requirements.
 The advent of memorial service agencies gave rise to the memorial service.
 These new professional service providers take over the role of the individual in the practice of the rite, ensuring the smooth progress of proceedings even where the individual is inexperienced in the method or procedures of the rite.
 With these changes, various religious rituals are entering an era of diversity.

 The Four Ceremonial Occasions

 Gwallye

 This practice is one of the ceremonies held in the East Asian countries that follow the Confucian cultural tradition (China, Korea, Vietnam, and Japan).
 It developed from the coming-of-age ceremony in which primitive societies recognized minors as adults.
-Gwallye celebrationsare usually held for a man between the ages of 15 and 20, and a woman over the age of 15.
+Gwallye celebrations are usually held for a man between the ages of 15 and 20, and a woman over the age of 15.
 Although the man or woman is still single, he or she is treated as an adult after the ceremony.